Killfaeh/Peguy3D/README.md

 **Windows**

-If you run Péguy 3D for the first time, run install.bat (double clic).</br>
+If you run Péguy 3D for the first time, run install.bat (double clic).
+A DOS console appears, with a small rotating bar in the top left corner, then disappears when installation is complete.</br>
 Then, run Peguy3D.bat (double clic).

 **Mac OS**